 However, simply increasing capacity fails to solve the underlying issues.
 Instead, processes are simply migrated to another solution for them to be performed in the same way as before.
 Only, it is hoped, more quickly.

 Alternatively, an approach rooted in data re-engineers processes to become optimal and operates through a common framework that brings systems together without requiring any additional capacity – human or bot.
-Moreover, employees can then reallocate their workloads to higher-value endeavours.
+Moreover, employees can then reallocate their workloads to higher-value endeavors.

 Though there are multiple beneficial outcomes financial services companies can leverage by achieving automation, three stand out.